Julie Daniels won her first award for writing in the fourth grade, and she was training dogs long before that.

 She has titled and won with all sorts of dogs through the years, including two Rottweilers, a Springer Spaniel, a Cairn Terrier, two Corgis, and four Border Collies.
 She is the only person to make USDAA Grand Prix finals with a Rottie or a Springer, and she did it two times each.

 In IFCS international competition, Julie is a member of two gold-medal-winning teams.
 She is a two-time USDAA National Champion as well.
 She has won many televised events, including the Purina Incredible Dog Challenge and the ESPN Great Outdoor Games.
 Three of her Border Collies, Spring, Clark, and Sport, have made the Challenger’s Round at AKC National Championships.
-Julie and Spring are the only team to win the International Class three years in a row at Springfield, the largest agility trial in the US at that time.
+Julie and Spring are the only team to win the International Class three years in a row at Springfield, the largest agility trial in the US.
 Julie and Spring also made an appearance to promote agility on Good Morning America.

 Julie’s current competition dog is MACH2 MAD Sport, who is a few legs from his ADCH in limited showing.
 He is a soft dog who started off “slow and thoughtful.”
 Now he pumps himself up to run and shoots off the line like the champion he can be.
 Motivation is everything!
 Julie also adopted Colt, an untrained adult BC from the northwest who needed a new home.
 Colt has cluster seizures but is doing well and is back in training now.
 He will be part of the Foundation Weaves course team.